Stream to the Akamai HD network from Wowza Streaming Engine

 • Destination Host - The hostname or IP address of the Akamai server that the source stream will be sent to.
 For targets that use the Akamai MSL 3 network, you must provide either a Destination Host or an Akamai Host ID.
 With Wowza Streaming Engine 4.7.7.01 or later, if the target uses the Akamai MSL 4 network, the Destination Host is optional.

 • Playback Host - (Wowza Streaming Engine 4.7.7.01 and later) For Akamai MSL 4 networks only.
 The hostname or IP address of the server from which the stream will be played.
 Required when you're using absolute URLs in the playlists or manifests sent to Akamai; optional if you're using relative URLs.
-For information MSL 4 playback hostnames, see the Akamai article What is the publishing URL format for Media Services Live 4 (MSL4) Streams? and the Akamai Media Services Live HLS and DASH Ingest User Guide.
-For information on configuring relative vs. absolute URLs in playlists, see Streaming with Akamai MSL 4, below.
+For information MSL 4 playback hostnames, see What is the publishing URL format for Media Services Live 4 (MSL4) Streams and the Akamai Media Services Live HLS and DASH Ingest User Guide.
+For configuring relative or absolute URLs in playlists, see Streaming with Akamai MSL 4 below.

 • Playlist Count - The number of time-based chunks to maintain in the destination stream's playlist.
 The default value (0) means this application's associated live stream packetizer property (cupertinoPlaylistChunkCount) specifies the value.